 The DUNE experimental spaces do not require air conditioning or humidification, but the cryogenic systems do.
 The drift temperatures are low enough that adequate cooling can be attained by a once through air only system (untreated air).
 Much of the experimental equipment will be directly water cooled by experiment-provided systems, and the heat rejected by that cooling system which will be integrated into the overall mine ventilation air flow scheme.

 There are no cleanliness requirements for this project.
 General purpose (MERV 8) filters will be utilized to reduce any dust contamination entering the experiment and central utility cavern.
-An independent temporary clean room will be provided by the experiment during detector assembly, and is not cinluded as part of LBNF.
+An independent temporary clean room will be provided by the experiment during detector assembly, and is not included as part of LBNF.

 Per historical data, outdoor temperatures can drop below -20°F; therefore, the intake air requires heating to prevent ice build-up in the shafts which could potentially disrupt hoisting operations and damage shaft support members, cables and piping.
 The existing shaft heaters are expected to be adequate for normal operation, but temporary supplemental heating may be necessary during excavation due to higher demands.